isomerpages/mindef-ndp2022/_faq/Ticketing.md

 #### Q5-4.
 Is there a minimum age or requirements to be eligible for ticket application?
 Singapore Citizens and Permanent Residents of all ages may apply for tickets.

 #### Q5-5.
-Why did I not receive an email confirmation on application results?
+I did not receive my One-Time Password (OTP) even though I provided my email.
+What should I do?
-Only successful applicants will be notified through email provided during the application process.
-Applicants are advised to apply for tickets with their personal emails, as corporate emails with security features may reject the email notification.
+An email OTP verification will need to be performed at the point of ticket application.
+If you did not receive the OTP email, try checking your spam or junk folders.
+You may also request for a new OTP by clicking the ‘Resend OTP’ button in the application form.

 #### Q5-6.
 When will application be?